daviden1013/vlm4ocr/docs/cli.md

 - `--input_path` Specify a single input file or a directory with multiple files for OCR.
 - `--output_mode` Should be one of `text`, `markdown`, or `HTML`.
 - `--output_path` If input_path is a directory of multiple files, this should be an output directory.
 If input is a single file, this can be a full file path or a directory.
 If not provided, results are saved to the current working directory.
+- `--skip_existing` Skip processing files that already have OCR results in the output directory.
+If False, all input files will be processed and potentially overwrite existing outputs.

 #### VLM Engine Selection
 - `--vlm_engine` Should be one of `openai`, `azure_openai`, `ollama`, or `openai_compatible`.